liacarreira/forkthearts/AboutForktheArts.md

 within? which structures suit us* better? how do we* organize while being weary from precariousness?

 **Fork the Arts!** invites you to appropriate GitHub for other purposes, making use of the platform for collaborate practices in the Arts.
-We invite you to collaborate in this collective writting and editathon to discuss, propose, experiment on DISKURS 2018 Festival theme and questions.
+We invite you to collaborate in this collective writing and editathon to discuss, propose, experiment on DISKURS 2018 Festival theme and questions.